Mumbai Metro chief says cutting of trees in Aarey is destruction that is ‘inevitable’

 Bhide was responding to a tweet by Mumbai Metro Line 3, which claimed it had planted 24,000 trees around Aarey Milk Colony, degraded parts of the Sanjay Gandhi National Park and in other areas of Mumbai.
 “Promises kept Commitments delivered,” Mumbai Metro Line 3 added.

 Earlier on Sunday, the Mumbai Police had detained Vanchit Bahujan Aghadi leader Prakash Ambedkar at the protest site in Aarey Milk Colony.
 As many as 29 other people were arrested for protesting the authorities’ move to cut trees.
+They were granted bail on Sunday.

 The protestors started demonstrating on Friday night, hours after the Bombay High Court rejected petitions against the exercise of cutting trees in Aarey.
 The police charged at protestors with batons even as many demonstrators camped outside Aarey through the night.
 The police stopped people from entering the area, according to unidentified officials.
 According to some accounts on social media, residents were not allowed to enter the area, and buses were also stopped.